mmellis/rSPACE/README.md

     install.packages(c("raster", "RMark", "ggplot2", "tcltk2"))
     ````

-3. For 64 bit Windows - download the zip binary from github to someplace handy.
+3. For 64 bit Windows: download the zip file in the above list to someplace handy.
-  - This may be a little trickier than it seems.
-If you click the handy "Download ZIP" button on the right there, you get the whole github folder.
-Within that, the zip binary is the file labeled rSPACE_1.0.zip
-  - Better approach: Click on the rSPACE zip file in the file list above, then click on 'View Raw' to download.
+    - Click [here](https://github.com/mmellis/rSPACE/blob/master/rSPACE_1.0.zip) or on the rSPACE_1.0.zip file above, then click on 'View Raw' to download.
 4. Install rSPACE package in R

     ````R